-Missionary associates and missions interns are encouraged to communicate frequently with both the sending and work districts.
-They are also required to send a copy of the Monthly Ministry Report monthly to the work district and are also encouraged to send copies of all newsletters.
-(See also Reporting Requirements.)
+Missionaries are encouraged to communicate frequently with both the sending and work districts.
+Missionaries are required to send a copy of the Monthly Ministry Report monthly to the work district and are also encouraged to send copies of all newsletters.
+(See also Missionary Reporting Requirements.)

-CHAPTER 4: MISSIONARY ASSOCIATES AND MISSIONS INTERNS POLICIES AND PROCEDURES
+CHAPTER 4: APPOINTED MISSIONARY POLICIES AND PROCEDURES